-- (a) presentation (10 minutes): 15%; - (b) participation: 20% - (c) first review assignment, due October 25 (8-10 pages): 25% - (d) second review assignment, due December 13 (14-16 pages): 40%
+- (a) presentation (10 minutes): 15%; - (b) participation: 20% - (c) first take home exam, due October 28 (8-10 pages): 25% - (d) second take home exam, due December 17 (14-16 pages): 40%

 Presentation (15%): Students are expected to find one additional journal article or book segment (roughly 20-25 pages) that sheds fresh light on the relevant week's assigned materials.
 The presentation will involve: (a) elaboration upon the question, thesis, argumentation, and evidence in the selected article; (b) discussion of the major points of contact with one or more of the assigned readings; (c) an attempt to spell out the key analytical implications and bases for criticism; and (d) identification of two discussion questions.
 The presentations will be timed, in order to make all possible accommodation for the subsequent seminar discussion.